HarikaranSubramanian/shopping-cart/README.md

 ## Deployment

-The application is deployed and can be accessed [shopping-cart](https://netlify-shopping-cart.netlify.app/).
+The application is deployed and can be accessed here : [shopping-cart](https://netlify-shopping-cart.netlify.app/).

 Feel free to explore and enhance the application as needed!